englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 - `LengthNode` can be used instead of `Length`.
 It references another element that should be measured to determine the length of the swipe.
 - `SwipeType`
 	- `Active` indicates that swiping should toggle between an inactive/active state.
-	- `Simple` indicates that swiping invokes a single, momentary action.
+	- `Simple` indicates that swiping should invoke a single, momentary action.

 The `SwipeGesture` behavior has no effect on its own.
 We need to apply our own triggers and animators to respond to the gesture.
 In the following sub-sections we will go through different triggers and actions we can use to respond to and control @(SwipeGesture:SwipeGestures).